danbev/inf-wasi/README.md

 Actually having separate engine components might be unnecessary as this could also be done via the configuration and select the backend to use from that but a engine component is needed for the composition nonetheless.
+After looking into this a little more it might be nice to have separate engines.
+For example, for OpenVINO there will be two files to be loaded, one which contains the model and another that contains the weights.

 We can then generate bindings for the composed module for different languages:
 ```